This Day In Music: November 4

 November 4, 1930 ~ Singer, film and stage actress, TV show host Armida Siguion-Reyna born in Malabon, Philippines ~ Sang leading roles in operas such as Rigoletto, La Traviata, Pagliacci, and The Merry Widow.
 Acted in well over two dozen feature films.
 Hosted Aawitan Kita, which aired for over 30 years making it one of the longest-running musical TV shows of the Philippines ~ Siguion-Reyna passed away in 2019

 November 4, 1929 ~ Joseph Paul Florio, commonly known as songwriter, producer Paul Vance, born in Brooklyn, New York, USA ~ Prolific songwriter with over an estimated 300 songs to his credit, often teaming up with Lee Pockriss.
-Among their best-known are Perry Como's 1957 hit Catch A Falling Star and Brian Hyland's Itsy Bitsy Teenie Weenie Polka Dot Bikini, the latter a 1960 Billboard Hot 100 charttopper.
-The duo would be sued by songwriters Jeff Barry, Ellie Greenwich and George Shadow Morton for their spoof song and Billboard Hot 100 top 20 hit The Leader Of The Laundromat recorded under the moniker the Detergents, which parodied the Shangri-la's' The Leader Of The Pack.
+Among their best-known are Perry Como's 1957 hit Catch A Falling Star and Brian Hyland's Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini, the latter a 1960 Billboard Hot 100 charttopper.
+The duo would be sued by songwriters Jeff Barry, Ellie Greenwich and George Shadow Morton for their spoof song and Billboard Hot 100 top 20 hit The Leader Of The Laundromat recorded under the moniker the Detergents, which parodied the Shangri-Las' The Leader Of The Pack.
 The case would be settled out of court ~ Florio passed away in 2022

 November 4, 1924 ~ Organist, pianist, composer Gabriel Fauré, full name Gabriel Urbain Fauré, passed away in Paris, France ~ Considered of the foremost French composers of his generation.
 Served as the bridge between the Romantic era and modernism of the 20th century.
 Known for works such as Pavane, Sicilienne, Après Un Rêve, and Clair De Lune ~ Fauré was born in 1845

 November 4, 1915 ~ Sebastian Mure, commonly known as guitarist, songwriter Billy Mure born in New York, New York, USA ~ Recorded over a dozen albums as a solo artist.
 Best known for the Toy Balloons and A String Of Trumpets.
-In-demand session guitarist during the 1950s and 1960s, appearing on recordings by Paul Anka, Frankie Laine (Rawhide), the Ames Brothers, Eddie Fisher, Don Rondo, Marty Robbins, Bobby Darin (Splish Splash), Eydie Gormé, Connie Francis (Among My Souvenirs), Guy Mitchell, Tony Bennett, Kay Starr, Brian Hyland (Itsy Bitsy Teenie Weenie Polka Dot Bikini), Johnny Mathis, Patti Page, Marcie Blane (Bobby's Girl), Ray Peterson, Johnnie Ray (Cry), Della Reese, and others ~ Mure passed away in 2013
+In-demand session guitarist during the 1950s and 1960s, appearing on recordings by Paul Anka, Frankie Laine (Rawhide), the Ames Brothers, Eddie Fisher, Don Rondo, Marty Robbins, Bobby Darin (Splish Splash), Eydie Gormé, Connie Francis (Among My Souvenirs), Guy Mitchell, Tony Bennett, Kay Starr, Brian Hyland (Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini), Johnny Mathis, Patti Page, Marcie Blane (Bobby's Girl), Ray Peterson, Johnnie Ray (Cry), Della Reese, and others ~ Mure passed away in 2013

 November 4, 1906 ~ Delta blues pianist Willie Love born in Duncan, Mississippi, USA ~ Influenced by pianist Leroy Carr.
 Best known for his 1951 recording Everybody's Gone Fishing.
 Worked with Sonny Boy Williamson II, Charley Booker, Oliver Sain, Elmore James, Joe Willie Wilkins, Little Milton, TJ Green, Junior Blackman, Eddie Shaw, and others ~ Love passed away in 1953

-November 4, 1896 ~ Henry Macgregor Woods, commonly known as songwriter, pianist Harry M Woods, born in North Chelmsford, Massachusetts, USA ~ Best known for contributing to a number of Hollywood musicals including The Vagabond Lover, The Lady's Morals, Road House, and others.
+November 4, 1896 ~ Henry Macgregor Woods, commonly known as songwriter, pianist Harry M Woods, born in North Chelmsford, Massachusetts, USA ~ Best known for contributing to a number of Hollywood musicals including The Vagabond Lover, A Lady's Morals, Road House, and others.
 Collaborated with songwriters such as Mort Dixon, Al Sherman, Arthur Freed, Rube Bloom, Gus Kahn, and others.
 Songs written or co-written by Woods include I'm Looking Over A Four Leaf Clover (Nick Lucas, Ben Bernie, Jean Goldkette), When The Moon Comes Over The Mountain (Kate Smith), What A Little Moonlight Can Do (Violet Loraine, Billie Holiday, Billy Eckstine), and Try A Little Tenderness (Ray Noble, Bing Crosby, Otis Redding) ~ Woods passed away in 1970